 The following shows a network architectural diagram which includes a load balancer for ThoughtSpot nodes.

-You can access ThoughtSpot through any standard Web proxy server.
+You can access ThoughtSpot through any standard web proxy server.
 Web proxies are fairly universal regardless of the application they are proxying.
-ThoughtSpot doesn’t use any new protocols, like SPDY or HTTP/2, which may have a dependency on the proxy and as a result, ThoughtSpot is commonly placed behind a Web HTTP/HTTPS proxy.
+However, ThoughtSpot doesn’t use any new protocols, like SPDY or HTTP/2, which may have a dependency on the proxy.
+Instead, ThoughtSpot is commonly placed behind a web HTTP/HTTPS proxy.

-The proxy can also round-robin across the nodes in ThoughtSpot cluster in which case you are using the Web proxy as a load balancer.
-Your session will carry over, if the proxy round robins between the ThoughtSpot backends as long as the URL doesn’t change.
+Additionally, the proxy can round robin across multiple nodes in the ThoughtSpot backend.
+You can essentially use the web proxy as a load balancer.
+Therefore, your session will carry over if the proxy round robins between the ThoughtSpot backends as long as the URL doesn’t change.